-With an 9 ms rise time at 17′ tube length and 11ms rise time at 25′, this evoked response stimulator is ideally suited for use in fMRI, fNIRS, MEG, EEG, and PET environments.
-Each channel is equipped with TTL output ports which can synchronise to imaging systems.
+With a 9 ms rise time at 17′ tube length and an 11ms rise time at 25′, this evoked response stimulator is ideally suited for tactile stimulation in fMRI, fNIRS, MEG, EEG, and PET environments.
+Each channel of the Galileo Tactile Stimulator is equipped with TTL output ports which can synchronise easily with imaging systems.
 The dedicated TTL input can be used to start a sequence from another piece of hardware or software, or USB can be used in conjunction with other industry software and hardware to do event-based stimulus triggering.

-The Galileo Tactile Stimulus System has been designed with the researcher in mind and can be supplied in either rack mount or desktop versions (see product photos).
-The software and hardware controls allow for complete customisation of pneumatic frequency, pulse trains and patterns, and wave height.
-The tuning feature allows the researcher to read the waveform directly from one of the nodes (of your choice) and tweak the wave in the software.
-The Galileo software also includes counterbalanced and random modes, making it perfect for research studies.
+The Galileo Tactile Stimulus System has been designed with the researcher in mind and can be supplied in either rack mount or desktop versions.
+The system's software and hardware controls allow for complete customisation of pneumatic frequency, pulse trains and patterns, and wave height, while the built-in tuning feature allows the researcher to read the waveform directly from one of the nodes (of your choice) and tweak the wave in the software.
+The Galileo system's native software also includes counterbalanced and random modes, making it perfect for research studies and applications.

 |10 - 50 degC|